Tracking and Understanding Object Transformations: Experiments

 To measure object tracking performance, we follow VOST~\cite{vost} and report Jaccard $\gJ$ and $\gJ_{tr}$ (only over last 25\% frames), along with per-pixel precision $\gP$ and recall $\gR$.
 For a more fine-grain analysis, we divide each dataset into three equal subsets: small (S), medium (M), and large (L), based on the average object size throughout the video.

 \paragraph{Analysis on VOST.}

 Table~\ref{tab:abl} presents the comparison between variants of \ours, the base SAM2 model, and SAM2 fintuned on the VOST training set.
 The top half of Table~\ref{tab:abl} first demonstrates an imbalanced error distribution for base SAM2: while precision $\gP$ remains at over 70\%, recall $\gR$ languishes below 55\%.
 This gap indicates that false negative errors are more than twice as frequent as false positives when tracking transforming objects, further confirming our observation that appearance-driven trackers struggles primarily with missed tracks than wrong tracks.
-As expected, finetuning SAM2 on the VOST yields substantial improvements across the board, with notable increase in recall 54.5 to 65.6 while maintaining precision.
+As expected, finetuning SAM2 on the VOST yields substantial improvements across the board, with notable increase in recall $54.5$ to $65.6$ while maintaining precision.
 While finetuning shows clear benefits, it is limited by the extensive annotation cost for each specific transformation domain which reduces generalizability.
 In contrast, \ours is training-free, offering zero-shot capabilities and improved generalization.

 The bottom half of Table~\ref{tab:abl} demonstrates the effectiveness of \ours.
 First, the proposed spatiotemporal partition is effective in providing candidate objects for retrieval.
-If every later-emerged object from the partition is incorporated into the prediction, the overall recall ($\gR$) is comparable to the finetuned SAM2 model and surpasses it in the last 25\% frames ($\gR_{tr}$).
-However, as expected, this aggressive recovery comes at a cost of reduced precision (-8.7 for $\gP$ and -11 for $\gP_{tr}$).
+If every later-emerged object from the partition is incorporated into the prediction, the recall would greatly surpass that of the finetuned SAM2 model ($+6$ for $\gR$ and $+14$ for $\gR_{tr}$).
+However, as expected, this aggressive recovery comes at a cost of significant precision reduction ($-52.7$ for $\gP$ and $-47.7$ for $\gP_{tr}$).

 By introducing the proposed semantic consistency and spatial proximity constraints, we can improve this precision-recall tradeoff.
-Notably, we are able to improve precision (+5.5 for $\gP$ and +7.7 for $\gP_{tr}$) while minimizing reduction in recall (-1.2 for $\gR$ and -2.2 for $\gR_{tr}$).
-While semantic prior brings marginal improvement when proximity prior is already considered, the consistent gain across all metrics suggests its necessity (\eg, rejecting false positive entities that are close to the tracked object).
+Notably, we are able to improve precision ($+49.5$ for $\gP$ and $+44.4$ for $\gP_{tr}$) while minimizing reduction in recall (-7.8 for $\gR$ and -12.4 for $\gR_{tr}$).
+While semantic prior brings marginal improvement when proximity prior is already considered, the consistent gain suggests its necessity (\eg, rejecting false positive entities that are close to the tracked object).